2013 Pocono IndyCar 400: Entrants

+Practice

 Qualifying

 Marco Andretti of Andretti Autosport won the pole position after recording a lap speed of 221.273 mph, breaking the record set by Emerson Fittipaldi in 1989, who had a speed of 211.175 mph.
 Andretti's teammates Ryan Hunter-Reay (220.892 mph) and James Hinchcliffe (220.431 mph) started second and third, respectively.
 The last time a team swept the front row in qualifying was in the 1988 Indianapolis 500 with Penske Racing.
 Will Power (220.286 mph) started fourth, while Tony Kanaan (219.625 mph) and Hélio Castroneves (219.581 mph) started fifth and sixth, respectively.
 Scott Dixon (219.500 mph, Takuma Sato (219.124 mph), Simon Pagenaud (218.859 mph) and Simona de Silvestro (218.590 mph) rounded out the top ten.

 Meanwhile, the fourth Andretti driver, E. J. Viso, was in position to start in fourth until he hit the wall during qualifying; Alex Tagliani had also hit the wall while qualifying.
 Viso and Tagliani started 22nd and 24th, respectively.
 For Dixon, despite qualifying in seventh, was penalized ten spots due to conflicts between manufacturer Honda and IndyCar regarding the 2000 mi engine change rule.
 Dixon was not the only driver penalized for unapproved engine changes; among those forced to move back were: Dario Franchitti, Pippa Mann, Justin Wilson, Viso and Tagliani.